Identify the two binomials to be multiplied: \((m - n + k)\) and \((m + 2n - 3k)\).

-Apply the distributive property (also known as the FOIL method for binomials) to expand the expression.
+Apply the distributive property (also known as the FOIL method for binomials) by multiplying each term in the first polynomial by each term in the second polynomial.

-Combine like terms by adding or subtracting the coefficients of terms with the same variables.
+Combine like terms by grouping terms with the same variables and powers to simplify the expression.

 Verified video answer for a similar problem: